 And apparently there are more ideas in the pipeline.
 A whiteboard in the corner is covered in ideas and plans, including LED lights, a bio-digester, and numerous community events they want to hold.
 The ultimate goal is to turn the building in to a 6 star energy efficient research centre and offer a pilot energy assessment course for year 11 and 12 students.

-She says that winning the Zayed prize gave them lots of media and provided leverage to get other grants and donations, including from TasNetworks and Greening Australia.
-Each of the double-glazed windows for the building have been donated by local businesses.
+She said that winning the Zayed prize gave them lots of media and provided leverage to get other grants and donations, including from TasNetworks and Greening Australia.
+For example, each of the double-glazed windows for the cottage were donated by local businesses.

-I think back to when I was a timid student and realise that even the task of getting solar panels installed would have been a major challenge for me.
-I wish we had the opportunity to do these sorts of projects when I was in school.
+I thought back to when I was a timid student and realised that even the task of getting solar panels installed would have been a major challenge for me.
+It would probably have been a challenge for my teachers too.

 – – –